 Every QuarkXPress project contains at least one layout.
 Therefore, when you create a project, you must specify a default layout for the file.
-To indicate the type of the default layout, choose Print or Digital from the Layout Type drop-down menu.
+To indicate the media type of the default layout, choose Print or Digital from the Layout Type drop-down menu.
+You can further choose the Digital layout type, Fixed or Flex from the drop down menu.

 For more information about Digital layouts, see Digital Publishing with QuarkXPress.
+For more information about Flex layouts, see Getting Started with Flex Layouts.